 We love Thanksgiving.
-It not only brings together family far and near but when done well, Thanksgiving is a leisurely day of game playing and game watching, cooking and eating, and we usually throw in an early morning walk for charity so we don't feel quite so decadent.
+It not only brings together family far and near but when done well, Thanksgiving is a leisurely day of game playing and game watching, cooking and eating.
+And we usually throw in an early morning walk for charity so we don't feel quite so decadent.
 Last year we planned our extended family vacation.
-This year, we will most likely plan Popol's 80th birthday celebration but in between, as always, Izzy and Ali will get together to decide which of the many printable Thanksgiving games we will play this year.
-Continue Reading →
+This year, we will most likely plan Popol's 80th birthday celebration.
+But in between, as always, Izzy, Ali and Jen will get together to decide which of the many Thanksgiving games we will play this year.

 by Ariel Diamond